-27 The US Bureau of Labor Statistics (BLS) uses QCEW wage and employment data to determine Location Quotients.
-As was explained at the bottom note on Figure 17 on page 32, Sitka's manufacturing employment was over-inflated prior to 2016.
+22 The U.S. Bureau of Labor Statistics (BLS) uses QCEW wage and employment data to determine Location Quotients.
+As was explained at the bottom note on Figure 17, Sitka's manufacturing employment was over-inflated prior to 2016.
 That is why earlier drafts of the economic chapter reported a higher LQ for Sitka's manufacturing sector.